niHonkage/DocsLearning/en/learn-more/faq/self-host-faq.md

 /docker-api-1: 172.19.0.7
 ```

 Remember the IP addresses.
-Then open the directory where you store the Fusionworks source code, open `fusionworks/docker/nginx/conf.d`, replace `http://api:5001` with `http://172.19.0.7:5001`, and replace `http://web:3000` with `http://172.19.0.5:3000`, then restart the Nginx container or reload the configuration.
+Then open the directory where you store the FusionWorks source code, open `FusionWorks/docker/nginx/conf.d`, replace `http://api:5001` with `http://172.19.0.7:5001`, and replace `http://web:3000` with `http://172.19.0.5:3000`, then restart the Nginx container or reload the configuration.

 These IP addresses are _**examples**_, you must execute the command to get your own IP addresses, do not fill them in directly.
 You might need to reconfigure the IP addresses when restarting the relevant containers.